anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - changed Genres and Year Release titles to no longer use document.querySelector, they use useState now
 - clicking movieCard now resets GenreNYear titles
 - watchlistIcon now drag and droppable
+- watchlistContainer now moves with watchlistIcon
+- restyled styled watchlistContainer
+- watchlistRating now changes from R -> G based on rating of movie

 vu- 10/03